S93B/Portfolio/README.md

 My goal with this project is to replicate statistical methods and techniques I learned during my studies, with Python instead of SPSS.

+**Read important note**
-At the time of writing (14-3-2025) my ESS11 project is unfinished.
-However, after finishing my end-to-end weather project I plan to implement the same workflow on the ESS11.
+At the time of writing (14-3-2025) my ESS11 project is a bit chaotic.
+Although the goal was to practice, I did envision an end to it.
+After finishing my new weather project, I will implement the same workflow on the ESS11 and write it from scratch.